spryker/spryker-docs/docs/ca/dev/preparation-for-going-live.md

 ## Eight weeks before go-live

-*Provide us with your go-live plan*.
+Provide us with your go-live plan.
 Reach out to your Partner or Customer Success Manager and share your go-live plans: the date and time when you want to make your shop accessible to the public.
 If the time changes, keep us updated.
 This is critical for DNS switching and the hypercare phase we provide before and after your go-live.

-Ensure you have addressed all the items from the following checklists.
+Make sure you addresses all the items from the following checklist.

 ### Cloud environments

 - Connected systems are checked and prepared:
     - Double-check that all VPC peering and Site-to-Site VPN connections are monitored and secure.
 We don't usually monitor such connections with external parties.
     - Make sure that that there is a network diagram that can be used to explain the setup quickly if need arises.
-    - Make sure that routing works as expected and no internal resources are accidentally exposed via the S2S or VPC peering setup.
+    - Make sure that routing works as expected and no internal resources are accidentally exposed via the Site-to-Site or VPC peering setup.
 - DDOS prevention or mitigation is checked and implemented:
     - Check your concepts for DOS and DDOS prevention or mitigation and check with relevant vendors for products that fit your needs and are compatible with SCCOS.
     - Check your concepts for DOS and DDOS prevention for the Back Office and Merchant portal.
 Add basic auth if applicable.
-For instructions on impleneting basic auth, see [Configure basic .htaccess authentication](/docs/pbc/all/identity-access-management/{{site.version}}/configure-basic-htaccess-authentication.html).
+For instructions on implementing basic auth, see [Configure basic .htaccess authentication](/docs/pbc/all/identity-access-management/{{site.version}}/configure-basic-htaccess-authentication.html).
-- DNS strategy is defined.
+- The DNS strategy is defined.
 If you delegate DNS to us, let us know the date on which to point the domain name to your project.

 {% info_block infoBox "DNS propagation" %}